Each cancer has a different combination of mutations in its DNA. This is what makes a tumour unique.

 (3) Intracellular proteins that receive the signal transmitted through the transmembrane receptors.
 They promote a variety of cellular processes, such as tumour growth, survival or invasion.

-Hormones are important molecules in our body that regulate many processes, such as growth, development and reproduction.
+Hormones are important molecules in our body which regulate many processes, such as growth, development and reproduction.

-Hormonal therapies are drugs used to block the action or production of hormones in the body, thereby slowing or stopping the growth of certain cancers that are hormone-sensitive (meaning that they are dependent on a hormone for survival and/or growth).
-Hormone-sensitive tumors show hormone receptors on their surface, such as estrogen and progesterone receptors in breast cancer, or androgen receptor in prostate cancer.
+Hormonal therapies are drugs used to block the action or production of hormones, thereby slowing down or stopping the growth of certain cancers that are hormone-sensitive (meaning that they are dependent on a hormone for survival and/or growth).
+Hormone-sensitive tumours show hormone receptors on their surface, such as estrogen and progesterone receptors in breast cancer, or androgen receptor in prostate cancer.

 One of the main roles of our immune system is to defend the body against infecting and other foreign agents by distinguishing

 our body´s own cells from foreign elements.
-The principal immunologic cells are called leukocytes or white blood cells, and some examples include macrophages and lymphocytes (natural killer cells, T-cells and B-cells).
+The principal immunologic cells are called leukocytes or white blood cells.
+Some examples include macrophages and lymphocytes (natural killer cells, T-cells and B-cells).

-But the immune system not only provides a line of defense against foreign agents, it can also protect us against tumor cells.
-Unfortunately, cancer cells have several strategies to become "invisible" for the immune system and avoid in this way immune-mediated elimination.
+The immune system not only provides a line of defense against foreign agents, it can also protect us against tumour cells.
+Unfortunately, cancer cells have several strategies to become "invisible" to the immune system avoiding immune-mediated elimination.

 The goal of immunotherapy is to mobilise the patient's own immune system against the disease.
 There are several kinds of immunotherapies, such as artificial monoclonal antibodies or immune checkpoint inhibitors.
 The latter ones bind to molecules that inhibit the immune system, blocking those immune-inhibitory molecules and reactivating the immune system.

-OncoDEEP analyses solid biopsies from the primary tumour site or a metastasis by combining DNA sequencing (313 genes), immunohistochemistries to study protein expression and additional tests.
-This complete tumor profiling allows to predict patient response to approved or experimental targeted drugs, immunotherapies, hormonal therapies and chemotherapies.
+OncoDEEP analyses tissue biopsies from the primary tumour or metastasis through a series of tests on 313 genes and proteins.
+This comprehensive biomarker test helps to predict a patient's response to approved or experimental targeted therapies, immunotherapies, hormonal therapies and chemotherapies.

-OncoSTRAT&GO establishes a complete genetic profile of the tumor, which can be used to identify sensitivity or resistance to targeted therapies, chemotherapies, hormonal therapies and immunotherapies.
+OncoSTRAT&GO combines testing of both a solid biopsy (primary tumour or metastasis tissue) and a liquid biopsy (blood samples).
+It helps to establish the complete genetic profile of a tumour and to identify a patient's sensitivity or resistance to targeted therapies, chemotherapies, hormonal therapies and immunotherapies.

 Our tests are reimbursed in a growing number of countries.
 The reimbursement depends on your public or private health insurance scheme, and either some or all our tests may be covered.
 Our solutions may also be available through certain research projects in which your oncologist may be taking part in.

-In any case, talk to your oncologist and to your insurance provider fo additional information.
+In any case, talk to your oncologist and to your insurance provider for additional information.